Android (operating system): Market share

-Android is the most used operating system on phones in virtually all countries, with some countries, such as India, having over 96% market share.
+Android is the largest mobile OS with 76% market share as of Q1 2025.
+Android is the most used operating system on phones in many countries, with some countries, such as India, having over 96% market share.
 On tablets, usage is more even, as iOS is a bit more popular globally.

 Research company Canalys estimated in the second quarter of 2009, that Android had a 2.8% share of worldwide smartphone shipments.
 By May 2010, Android had a 10% worldwide smartphone market share, overtaking Windows Mobile, whilst in the US Android held a 28% share, overtaking iPhone OS.
 By the fourth quarter of 2010, its worldwide share had grown to 33% of the market becoming the top-selling smartphone platform, overtaking Symbian.
 In the US it became the top-selling platform in April 2011, overtaking BlackBerry OS with a 31.2% smartphone share, according to comScore.

 By the third quarter of 2011, Gartner estimated that more than half (52.5%) of the smartphone sales belonged to Android.
 By the third quarter of 2012 Android had a 75% share of the global smartphone market according to the research firm IDC.

 In July 2011, Google said that 550,000 Android devices were being activated every day, up from 400,000 per day in May, and more than 100 million devices had been activated with 4.4% growth per week.
 In September 2012, 500 million devices had been activated with 1.3 million activations per day.
 In May 2013, at Google I/O, Sundar Pichai announced that 900 million Android devices had been activated.

 Android market share varies by location.
 In July 2012, "mobile subscribers aged 13+" in the United States using Android were up to 52%, and rose to 90% in China.
 During the third quarter of 2012, Android's worldwide smartphone shipment market share was 75%, with 750 million devices activated in total.
 In April 2013, Android had 1.5 million activations per day.
 As of May 2013, 48 billion application ("app") installation have been performed from the Google Play store, and by September 2013, one billion Android devices had been activated.